 Common areas in suites and apartments within the residence halls are also furnished with a variety of lounge furniture and kitchen appliances.
 Married/family non-residence-hall apartments for graduate students are not furnished.

-Each of the residence halls contains communal kitchens, study rooms, social lounges, laundry facilities, local and long-distance phone service, voice mail, cable television, and Internet access.
+Each of the residence halls contains communal kitchens, study rooms, social lounges, laundry facilities, cable television, and Internet access.